“Maybe black girls do yoga” | Research Findings

 Inquire to oneself: How am I being inclusive?
 How am I being exclusive?

 The practice is special to so many teachers and practitioners.
 How can we make this an inclusive practice, instead of exclusive to those that already practice?
 Something as simple as the words we use (i.e Sanskrit or Ayurveda) without proper explanation can feel foreign to people.
-This can exclude them in feeling like they belong.
+This can exclude them from feeling like they belong.

 Be an advocate for increasing variety of people in the wellness scene on social media